 - Then take the slip road signed to Cross Hands Retail and Business Park

 - At the mini roundabout, go left, then next right into Meadows Road (Heol y Waun)

-- Continue as in directions from the east (see above)
+- Continue as in the last two points in directions from the east (see above)

 Cycling: The National Cycle Network Route 47 passes just north of Cross Hands at Cwm-y-glo.

 By Bus: Buses run from Carmarthen and Ammanford to the village of Cross Hands.
 It is about a 1km walk from Cross Hands Post Office to the reserve.

 By Rail: The nearest railway station is at Ammanford.
 Please check for up-to-date information on a travel website.

 Park on the right-hand grass verge beyond the houses; please do not block residents access and beware of fast traffic on Meadows Road.